bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 When altering the behavior of existing `Object.prototype` methods, consider injecting code by wrapping your extension before or after the existing logic.
 For example, this (untested) code will pre-conditionally execute custom logic before the built-in logic or someone else’s extension is executed.

-When a function is called, the arguments to the call are held in the array-like “variable” [arguments](../functions/arguments).
+When a function is called, the arguments to the call are held in the array-like "variable” [arguments](../functions/arguments).
 For example, in the call `myFn(a, b, c)`, the arguments within `myFn`’s body will contain 3 array-like elements corresponding to `(a, b, c)`.

 When modifying prototypes with hooks, pass `this` and the arguments (the call state) to the current behavior by calling `apply()` on the function.
 This pattern can be used for any prototype, such as `Node.prototype`, `Function.prototype`, etc.